trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-The TriBITS system allows for setting up composite meta-builds of large collections of software pulled in from many different git/TriBITS code repositories.
-The `checkin-test.py`_ script is a key tool to enable the testing of a set of packages in different git/TriBITS repos before pushing to a master 'origin' set of git repos; all in one robust command invocation.
+The TriBITS system allows for setting up composite meta-builds of large collections of software pulled in from many different git/TriBITS code repositories as described in the section `Multi-Repository Support`_.
+The `checkin-test.py`_ script is a key tool to enable the testing of a set of packages in different git/TriBITS repos before pushing to remote tracking branches for the set of git repos; all in one robust command invocation.

 While the ``checkin-test.py`` script was originally designed and its default behavior is to test a set of local commits created by a developer before pushing changes to one or more (public) git repos, it can also be used to set up an Almost Continuous Integration (ACI) process to keep these various git/TriBITS repos in sync thereby integrating the work of various disconnected development teams and projects.
-To use the checkin-test.py for ACI requires some setup and changing what the script does a little by passing in additional options that a developer typically never uses.
+To use the ``checkin-test.py`` script for ACI requires some setup and changing what the script does a little by passing in additional options that a regular developer typically never uses.

-This section describes how to use the ``checkin-test.py`` script to implement an ACI process for a given set of git/TriBITS repositories and also provides a little background and context behind ACI.
+The following subsections describe how to use the `checkin-test.py`_ script to implement an ACI process for a given set of git/TriBITS repositories and also provides a little background and context behind ACI.

 ACI Multi-Git/TriBITS Repo Integration Example
 ++++++++++++++++++++++++++++++++++++++++++++++

-In order to set up the context for the ACI process, let's take, for example, a simple TriBITS project with two extra repositories::
+In order to set up the context for the ACI process, consider the following simple TriBITS project with two extra repositories::

   BaseProj/